melchiorrecaruso/gulp/README.md

 >
 > - bit 01 is reserved for mark header added to archive;
 > - bit 02 is reserved for mark header deleted from archive;
-> - bit 03 is reserved for mark last header in current sequence.
+> - bit 03 is reserved for mark last header in current slice.
 >

 </br>